JoBoSo/usa-bike-tour-expense-dashboard/readme.md

     1. install libraries in `requirements.txt`
     2. run `dashboard.py` to start dev server

-### To-do
+### Potential Additions
 - daily and total metrics broken out by category/store type
 - button to switch between stacked bar and multiple bar chart
-- add dashboard page to show other non-financial trip metrics - distance, speed, moving time
+- add page to show other non-financial trip metrics - distance, speed, moving time
 - put totals on top of stacked bar chart
-- histograms of spend by category/store type
-- hover text on the cum line plot
+- edit hover text on the cum. line plot
-- break out metrics by state/day
+- show metrics by state/region on a per day basis